dishagupta3251/FSDotNet/GoLang/FlightBooking/readme.md

-Flight Booking System
+# Flight Booking System

-Overview
+## Overview
-The Flight Booking System is a console-based application implemented in Go, designed for managing flights.
+The **Flight Booking System** is a console-based application implemented in Go, designed for managing flights.
 It features distinct modules for admin and user functionalities, ensuring seamless interaction for searching and managing flight details.

-Features
-Admin Functionalities:
-Add Flights:

-Admin can add new flights with details like source, destination, date, airline, price, class, and seats.
-Ensures that no past dates can be entered for the flight schedule.
-Delete Flights:

-Allows deletion of a flight based on its unique ID.
-Prompts for confirmation before deletion.
-View All Flights:

-Displays a list of all available flights with their details.
-Access Control:

-Provides a dedicated admin interface for managing flights.
-User Functionalities:
-Search Flights:

-Search flights based on source, destination, and date.
-Ensures easy and intuitive searching.
-Filter Results:

-Users can apply filters on search results:
-Filter by price (ascending order).
-Filter by airline.
-View Search Results:

-Displays detailed results for searched flights, including source, destination, airline, price, class, and available seats.
-Usage Workflow
-Admin
-Access Admin Service:

-Menu-driven interface for managing flights.
-Options include adding, deleting, and viewing all flights.
-Adding Flights:

-Input required details: source, destination, date (validates for future dates), airline name, price, class, and seats.
-Deleting Flights:

-Provide the unique flight ID for deletion.
-Confirm deletion.
-Viewing Flights:

-Displays all flights in a detailed format.
-User
-Search Flights:

-Enter source, destination, and date to view matching flights.
-Apply Filters:

-Filter the search results by:
-Price: Sort flights by ticket price in ascending order.
-Airline: Filter flights by a specific airline.
-View Results:

-Displays flight details such as company, price, type, source, destination, date, and seats.
-Validation Features
-Date Validation:

-Ensures flights cannot be scheduled for past dates during the add operation.
-Input Validation:

-Prompts for invalid entries in menus and ensures correct data input.
-Example Scenarios
-Admin
-Add a Flight:

-Enter details such as source (e.g., Lucknow), destination (e.g., Noida), valid future date (e.g., 2024-12-25), airline name (e.g., Indigo), ticket price, class (e.g., Business), and available seats.
-The flight is added to the list.
-Delete a Flight:

-Provide the unique ID (e.g., 1) of the flight to delete.
-Confirm deletion.
-User
-Search for Flights:

-Input search criteria (source: Lucknow, destination: Noida, date: 2024-12-25).
-View matching flights.
-Apply Filters:

-Sort results by price or filter by a specific airline.
-Notes
-This system is a console-based application and requires user input for all operations.
-Ensures robust validation for flight details, including a strict check to prevent past dates.
+---

+## Features

+### Admin Functionalities:
+- **Add Flights**:
+  - Admin can add new flights with details like source, destination, date, airline, price, class, and seats.
+  - Ensures that no past dates can be entered for the flight schedule.

+- **Delete Flights**:
+  - Allows deletion of a flight based on its unique ID.
+  - Prompts for confirmation before deletion.

+- **View All Flights**:
+  - Displays a list of all available flights with their details.

+- **Access Control**:
+  - Provides a dedicated admin interface for managing flights.

+### User Functionalities:
+- **Search Flights**:
+  - Search flights based on source, destination, and date.
+  - Ensures easy and intuitive searching.

+- **Filter Results**:
+  - Users can apply filters on search results:
+    - Filter by price (ascending order).
+    - Filter by airline.

+- **View Search Results**:
+  - Displays detailed results for searched flights, including source, destination, airline, price, class, and available seats.

+---

+## Usage Workflow

+### Admin
+- **Access Admin Service**:
+  - Menu-driven interface for managing flights.
+  - Options include adding, deleting, and viewing all flights.

+- **Adding Flights**:
+  - Input required details: source, destination, date (validates for future dates), airline name, price, class, and seats.

+- **Deleting Flights**:
+  - Provide the unique flight ID for deletion.
+  - Confirm deletion.

+- **Viewing Flights**:
+  - Displays all flights in a detailed format.

+### User
+- **Search Flights**:
+  - Enter source, destination, and date to view matching flights.

+- **Apply Filters**:
+  - Filter the search results by:
+    - **Price**: Sort flights by ticket price in ascending order.
+    - **Airline**: Filter flights by a specific airline.

+- **View Results**:
+  - Displays flight details such as company, price, type, source, destination, date, and seats.

+---

+## Validation Features
+- **Date Validation**:
+  - Ensures flights cannot be scheduled for past dates during the add operation.

+- **Input Validation**:
+  - Prompts for invalid entries in menus and ensures correct data input.

+---

+## Example Scenarios

+### Admin
+- **Add a Flight**:
+  - Enter details such as:
+    - Source: `Lucknow`
+    - Destination: `Noida`
+    - Valid future date: `2024-12-25`
+    - Airline name: `Indigo`
+    - Ticket price, class: `Business`
+    - Available seats: `50`
+  - Result: The flight is added to the list.

+- **Delete a Flight**:
+  - Provide the unique flight ID (e.g., `1`) of the flight to delete.
+  - Confirm deletion.

+---

+### User
+- **Search for Flights**:
+  - Input search criteria:
+    - Source: `Lucknow`
+    - Destination: `Noida`
+    - Date: `2024-12-25`
+  - View matching flights.

+- **Apply Filters**:
+  - Sort results by price or filter by a specific airline.

+---

+## Notes
+- This system is a console-based application and requires user input for all operations.
+- Ensures robust validation for flight details, including a strict check to prevent past dates.